 Van life isn't all Insta sunsets and open-road cruising

 Plenty of people comment on how lucky we must be, how amazing it must feel to have no ties and how they too would love to convert a camper van and live in it, ready to take off on the next trip at the drop of a hat.
-They have rose-tinted dreams fuelled by filtered Instagram photos and ‘living the dream’ captions.
+They have rose-tinted dreams fuelled by the Youtube videos that document the highlights and the filtered Instagram photos and ‘living the dream' captions.

 Just like in a ‘normal' home, things can go wrong - vehicle break down, you get leaks and flat tires and some mornings you wake up and the water pump has mysteriously decided to stop working.
 Or the heater's stopped for no apparent reason.
 You have to find ways to fix them and if you can't do it yourself (or bodge it with tape and WD-40) then it's going to get costly.